averbis/averbis-python-api/README.rst

 .. code:: python

   annotations = pipeline.analyse_text(document,
-                                      language="en",
+                                      language='en',
-                                      annotation_types="*Diagnosis") # will return only annotations that end with 'Diagnosis'
+                                      annotation_types='*Diagnosis') # will return only annotations that end with 'Diagnosis'